-Sprawling across nearly 700,000 acres, the El Questro Wilderness Park encompasses thermal springs, salt flats, deep gorges, rainforests and some of the most unique landscapes Western Australia has to offer.
+Sprawling across nearly one million acres, the El Questro Wilderness Park encompasses thermal springs, salt flats, deep gorges, rainforests and some of the most unique landscapes Western Australia has to offer.

 Located just over an hour’s drive from Kununurra, this remarkable park can be explored by foot, four-wheel drive or air.
 But for first-time visitors, its remoteness and the sheer volume of natural attractions can be overwhelming, so a well-planned trip is essential.

 Here's a comprehensive guide of things to do, places to stay, and things you’ll need to know before venturing through the majestic El Questro.